awesome-linus/security_python/README.md

 Overview
 ========

-This program only run on Python3
+These Python programs only run on Python3

 Prerequisite